Vyral/sandy-eagon-blog/_posts/2021-06-25-its-about-time.md

 Ultimately, the house did close, the seller got his money, the buyers got the keys to the house, and my sellers are in Texas and taking care of family, which is where they need to be.
 So the question is of timing, whether it’s “Do we sell right now?” or it’s, “Can my property in this market do what I need it to do for the next step?”
 That’s the conversation that we get to have, and then when we’re in the thick of it, we get to make sure that our client’s best needs, as they see them, are taken care of and protected.&nbsp;

 So what time is it? **It’s time for us to take care of you**.
-Our motto is “Making lives better,” how can we make yours?&nbsp;
+Our motto is “Making lives better.”
+How can we make yours?&nbsp;

 Have a beautiful day, stay blessed, stay healthy, and we look forward to talking with you soon when we can help you with your real estate needs.